 Now these are not necessary to be put into the Final decree but should be considered in your negotiations.
 I may add to this divorce list from time to time.
 Please let me know if you have suggestion to include!

-Need help with divorce and family law issues?
+Need help with divorce and family law issues in the Dayton area?
 Call us today to schedule an appointment.

 Robert L. Mues